lecroy/portfolio2018/freelance.md

   </figure>

   <p class="page-body-copy">
-    My homepage ideas didn't end up getting used, but the donation flow styling made it in to become the first iteration.
-Shortly to follow, HFA began hiring an amazing design team which took over and created a gorgeous visual campaign for candidate Clinton, and my work faded into history, but I am proud to have made some small mark on her historic run for President.
-Here is some of the work I delivered.
+    My homepage ideas didn't end up getting used, but the donation flow was built out as the first iteration.
+Shortly to follow, Hillary for America began onboarding an amazing design team which took over and created a gorgeous visual campaign for candidate Clinton.
+My work would rightfully fade into history soon thereafter, but I'm proud to have made some small mark on her historic run for President.
+Here's some of the work I delivered.
   </p>
   <figure class="figure-inline">
     <img src="img/freelance/hillary-hero-section.jpg" class="hillary-hero-img" alt="Concept image for Hillary Clinton's website" />